SimpleLegal/react-fetch-flow/README.md

 You must set loading states, use component lifecycle methods to fetch, while making sure you dont fetch data too often (or not enough) when the user navigates around your application.

-The result is a bug prone implementation that you have to think through a lot to get right (and you shouldn't have to!)
+The result is a bug prone implementation that you have to think through a lot to get right (and you shouldn't have to)!

 This library solves this problem.